Skip to main content

 Cited evidence extraction workflow

-For example, a team comparing policy PDFs might ask: "Which uploaded sources describe limits of automated document extraction, and what caveat does each source give?"
+A team comparing policy reports could ask: "Which sources describe limits of AI file extraction?
+What warning does each source give?"

 First-party Atlas document review screenshot showing a PDF source beside a grounded answer with a citation badge for passage-level verification.

-After that check, the team can build an evidence table like this:
+After the check, the team can build a table like this:

 Claim to reuseSource checkPassage checkCaveat